gh-admin-training/ETAN/README.md

 ## Objectives

-These objectives express the tasks we will accomplishd:
+These objectives express the tasks we will accomplish:

 - [ ] Discuss the permissions model of GitHub
 - [ ] Review the **configuration of the customer's enterprise account** providing recommendations